Tribune-Democrat editor Minemyer named publisher in Johnstown, Cumberland

 JOHNSTOWN, Pa. – Chip Minemyer, editor and general manager of The Tribune-Democrat in Johnstown and general manager of The Times-News of Cumberland, Maryland, has been named the publisher in both markets, parent company CNHI announced Wednesday.

 Minemyer was named editor of The Tribune-Democrat in 2004 and has been general manager in Johnstown and Cumberland since 2021.
-He also serves as publisher for Johnstown and Allegany magazines.
+He also serves as publisher for Johnstown Magazine and Allegany Magazine.

 Minemyer said he is “humbled” that the company is entrusting in him the responsibility to lead media organizations in two markets – and two states.